mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-29-linked-list.md

 permalink: /programming/linked-list/
 ---

 The basic constituents of a linked structure are the records, which like array cells are numbered and each contains a collection of objects.
-The numbers associated with the records are their in-memory addresses (thus global within the programme and not local as in the case of arrays).
+The numbers associated with the records are their in-memory addresses (thus global within the program and not local as in the case of arrays).
 Memory addresses are not necessarily consecutive and are constructed dynamically.

 If a record `A` contains the address of another record `B` we will say that there is a link between `A` and `B` made by a pointer.
 Pointers allow you to explore a linked structure by jumping from record to record, and there must be a record from which you can reach all the others.
 Such a record allows easy insertion and deletion of elements.
 The structure is updated via pointers (much more versatile than arrays).

-strong property: it is possible to add or remove records to a linked structure weak property: the addresses of records in a linked structure are not necessarily consecutive
+**Strong property**: It is possible to add or remove records to a linked structure.
+**Weak property**: The addresses of records in a linked structure are not necessarily consecutive.

 To delete records if I do not already have an address, however, I must perform a search.